 - Look at old photos of family members starting school and share some positive memories you have of primary school

-- Talk about all the things they will enjoy, like painting, playing in the outside area or role play area, and making new friends
+- Talk about all the things they will enjoy, like painting, playing in the playground and making new friends

 - Some children will find it helpful to have a calendar which shows which days they go to school and which days they are at home.
 As they start school, you can add other details like after school or breakfast clubs, or days they do P.E. to help them understand their routine

 - Take time to choose and label clothing, book bags and lunch boxes together

 - Make sure your child gets plenty of sleep each night.
 Talk to your Health Visitor if you need help with getting them in a good routine, or with any other issues you may be struggling with such as encouraging your child to stop using a dummy or helping them to be fully toilet trained

 Useful picture books about starting school: